Aandree5/gui-web-base/README.md

 - **Audio forwarding** - Stream audio from the app to your browser seamlessly.
 - **Automatic restart** - Apps relaunch automatically when closed.
 - **HTTPS redirect** – Enforces secure connections over HTTPS, by default.
+- **Launch apps from UI** – `.desktop` entries are now exposed in the graphical menu and can be launched via the UI.
+-
 ## ✨ Getting Started

 This image is designed to be used as a **base** for `Dockerfiles`.